Pre-Book/docs/docs/setup/playbooks/atlas.md

 Wait for the Windows installer to load.

-Once you're in the Windows installer, set both language and region boxes to **English (United States)** (unless you've included other locales)
+Once you're in the Windows installer, set both language and region boxes to **English (United States)** (unless you've included other locales).

+You shouldn't be asked to pick a Windows edition, as PreBook only has one.
+If asked for a product key, choose **I don't have a product key** at the bottom.

+Continue through install as normal, at this screen, pick **Custom**.

+> image missing

+Eventually you'll see a list of disks, and be asked to choose one.